tdongsi/tdongsi.github.io/source/resume/index.markdown

 **Software Engineer II in Quality**, Intuit Inc. (12/2014 - present)

 * Develop and automate test cases for backend infrastructure and services in QuickBooks Online and Small Business Group ecosystem.
-* Design and implement frameworks to facilitate automated testing in **Big Data** projects.
-Work with developers on project requirements to make informed testing decisions and develop appropriate test solutions.
+* Design and implement test frameworks to facilitate automated unit and functional testing in **Big Data** projects.
+  Work with developers and data analysts on project requirements to make informed testing decisions and develop/evangelize appropriate test solutions.

 <!--
 *Recent Projects and Achievements*: